 TeacherVision (Account required to download materials)

 This Web site provides lesson plans for teachers, links to Web-based educational activities, and facts about tobacco- including use over time and the impact on the body, as well as techniques to quit using tobacco products.

 Resources made specifically for specific population groups such as women, Native Americans, LGBTQ, and others, these tools can help you better understand these diverse groups, and can also serve as a valuable resource for the population served.

-This toolkit, created by youth activists at Legacy, will enable youth to make a difference in their community, offering solutions, ideas, and case studies of successful youth community partnerships.
+This toolkit, created by Truth Initiative, enables youth to make a difference in their communities and schools by offering solutions, ideas, and case studies of successful community partnerships to fight tobacco use.